-Wolf-willow has smooth, silvery leaves up to one centimetre long, and it grows up to four metres tall with its twigs covered in rusty-brown scales.
+Wolf-willow has smooth, silvery leaves up to one centimetre long, and grows up to four metres tall with its twigs covered in rusty-brown scales.
 It has trumpet-shaped yellow flowers, and silvery berries.

 RANGE & HABITAT